-The Carter High School Library is open daily during student lunches.
-The library is closed during the first and last two weeks of school.
+The Carter High School Library is open daily during student lunches, before and after school.
 The Carter High School Library is a joint-use library with the County of San Bernardino.
 In addition to school hours the Carter Branch County Library is open Monday through Thursday from 4:00 p.m. to 8:00 p.m. and Saturdays 9:00 a.m. to 5:00 p.m.